 Dog License

-Many major cities in China also require that dog owners obtain a dog license once the dog has arrived into the city.
+• Many major cities in China also require that dog owners obtain a dog license once the dog has arrived into the city.
 Beijing even requires this document prior to export, so if you’re planning on eventually leaving China with your dog it may be a good idea to look into obtaining a dog license upon arrival.
-This document can be obtained by paying a visit to the local police station with your dog along with your passport, visa, and local address in hand.
+This document can be obtained by visiting the local police station with your dog along with your passport, visa, and local address in hand.

 One Pet Per Passport